 Interval Sessions: A way to develop your training

 Structured training is the backbone of running progression, catering to both amateurs and elite runners alike.
-In this Q&A format, we delve into the intricacies of integrating interval training into your regimen.
+In this Q&A format, we delve into the intricacies of integrating interval training sessions into your regimen.

 What is interval training?